gradient-pulse/phi-mesh/experiments/rgpx_proof_proto/readme.md

 ## Purpose

+Method note: We are not “trying to make the CMB confirm RGPx.”
+We measure operational advantage: which statistics remain informative after the strongest end-to-end controls.

 Establish a reproducible, open framework for testing **coherence structure** using:

 - explicit **null models** (what is preserved vs randomized),